bitburner-official/BN99/src/Myrian/tutorial.md

 Upgrading a reducer allows it to reduce components of a higher tier and ONLY that higher tier.
 A tier 2 reducer can only tier 2 components like r1 + r1 => r2 and loses access to r0 + r0 => r1

 Upgrading a OSocket allows it to request higher tier components (as well as more components at a time).

+## Glitches

+glitches are optional difficulty modifiers that make the myrian more difficult BUT increase the amount of vulns gained.
+All glitches start at level 0 and must be activated when you chose.
+They also have a max level that differs from glitch to glitch.

+### Magnetism

+By default bus lose 0 energy when moving.
+But when this glitch is active they start losing energy, at 0 energy bus move much more slowly.
+Batteries must be installed and used to charge busses.

+### Friction

+When Friction is active busses move more slowly.

+### Isolation

+When Isolation is active busses transfer and charge more slowly.

+### Virtualization

+When Virtualization is active busses install and uninstall devices more slowly.

+### Jamming

+When Jamming is active busses use reducers more slowly.